CalebAkomaye/genie/readme.md

 ## Deployment

-- The API is deployed on Render for scalability and reliable hosting.
+- The API was deployed on Render for scalability and reliable hosting, but the deployment has been discontinued due to ongoing costs..
 - Can be integrated with other applications via RESTful endpoints.